mugenity/mugentage/README.md

-# -- MugenTage powered with Gatsby/Wordpress -- Blog about Art & Fashion and everything related.
+# -- MugenTage Blog powered with Gatsby/Wordpress --

 ## Dependencies used: